Shuang Wen

 W808

-Shuang Wen (or 温爽 in Chinese) is a Clinical Assistant Professor of History at NYU Shanghai and a historian of modern China and the Arab world.
+Shuang Wen (or 温爽 in Chinese) is a historian of modern China and the Arab world.
 Prior to joining NYU Shanghai, Prof. Wen held fellowships at the National University of Singapore and New York University Abu Dhabi.
 As a native Mandarin speaker, she received intensive Arabic-language training from the American University in Cairo, University of Damascus, Georgetown University, and Middlebury College.

 Prof. Wen specializes in the multilayered interactions and exchanges between China and the Middle East, which comprises agricultural, diplomatic, intellectual, labor, medicinal, and religious affairs.
 Her research has been funded by the American Historical Association, Association for Asian Studies, Qatar Foundation, Chiang Ching-kuo Foundation for International Scholarly Exchange, and German Ministry of Education and Research, and has been featured by the American Historical Association in “Member Spotlight.”
-Her forthcoming first monograph investigates the transformative processes of Arab-Chinese entanglements in the age of global empires from the mid-nineteenth century to the end of World War II.
+Her forthcoming monograph investigates the transformative processes of Arab-Chinese entanglements in the age of global empires from the mid-nineteenth century to the end of World War II.
+She serves as a book review editor for The Chinese Historical Review, an academic journal published by Routledge of Taylor & Francis Group on behalf of the Chinese Historians in the United States Association.

 Before switching her career to academia, Shuang was a broadcast journalist for Phoenix Satellite Television InfoNews Channel in Hong Kong (香港鳳凰衛視資訊台, 2003-2006), covering major breaking news events from the Middle East, and English-Mandarin-Cantonese simultaneous interpreter for live news coverage.